 When I started this blog in 2009, it was a way to capture my joy at being back in a kitchen during my university holidays (in my first year we couldn't cook in term time).
 I quickly realised that I had a single focus: baking and desserts.
-Though I had a patchy first few months, I kept blogging all the way through my degree (I left Oxford University in 2011 with a degree in English Language and Literature, specialising in medieval) and haven't stopped since.
+Though I had a patchy first few months, I kept blogging all the way through my degree (I left Oxford University in 2011 with a degree in English Language and Literature, specialising in medieval).

 The view from St Mary's tower over Oxford.

 My life has always revolved around food.
 I was taught to cook by my mum (that's her, below, hiding under the crop) and my late grandma, along with many cookery books.
 After I left university I also spent five months studying pâtisserie at Le Cordon Bleu in London (Oct 2011 - Feb 2012).

 I grew up in rural Devon, in South West England, which means that I have strong opinions about scones.
 I also spent a lot of my childhood in the Swiss Alps.
 My mum moved out permanently in 2007, so I spend quite a bit of time there.
 It's a beautiful place (and also why the name Poires au Chocolat is in French).